JihedChalghaf/Biz-Spot/README.md

 ## Description

-* BIZspot is a mobile application that serves as a network of business owners and service providers in order to ease their access to the community; the clients.<br/>
+* BIZspot is a mobile application that serves as a network of business owners and service providers, built in order to ease their access to the community as well as providing individuals just what they need & in no time.<br/>
 Did you ever need a certain service and didn't know where to search? to gather information about some category of businesses? or to consult about a company before dealing with them?<br/>
 If simple googling didn't get you enough information, then this app will save you!<br/>